70X/genai-playground/README.md

 # GenAI Playground

 A **hands-on generative AI playground** for experimenting with **text, image, 3D models, audio, and video**.
-Built with **Python, FastAPI, and Streamlit**, it’s designed for rapid experimentation and learning.
+Built with **Python, FastAPI, and Streamlit**, it's designed for rapid experimentation and learning.

 ---